l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ## Dude where is my IDE?

-Althought IDEs are an important part of a development environments we haven't talked about it until now.
+Althought IDEs are an important part of a development environments we haven't talked about it yet.
 That's because graphical application aren't usually run in Docker containers.
 IDE as Eclipse or IntelliJ find their natual habitat in the main host with source code shared between the host and the containers using Docker volumes.

-In this section we share the source code to the main host and edit it.
-We will have a quick look at some ways to run graphical applications within Docker containers.

-### Running the IDE on the host
+That's what this section is about.

-To configure a syned folder to share source code between the docker container and the main host can be achieved using the `synced_folder` option:
+Vagrant comes with a `synced_folder` option to share folders between the docker container and the main host:

 	ENV['VAGRANT_DEFAULT_PROVIDER'] = 'docker'